tanay-incubyte/prime-factor/README.md

-# Prime Factor and All Factors Program
+# Prime Factors and All Factors Program

 ## Features